 Let’s take a look at just a few of the great projects that are currently being working on in the cryptoeconomy.

-I wrote a post recently about how bitcoin is the money of the internet and ethereum seeks to be the finance of the internet.
 I see bitcoin as being a core stable money of the internet, like gold throughout the world for most of modern history, and ethereum as being finance for the internet.

 I see a lot of ‘bitcoin 2.0’ being developed with ethereum, and a lot of amazing project are being built on top of it creating ‘Dapps’ or decentralized app.
 These Dapps are the applications which are going to fundamentally restructure the economy.
 From self-driving cars that pay for themselves and take themselves to the repair shop, to drones that will drop off your tacos once you send some bitcoin, Dapps are going to change the world.